unbelievableflavour/pulp-plus/README.md

 A Chrome extension that extends Pulp with some extra features!

+## How to install

+1. Download the newest release and unpack it.
+2. Open "Edge" or "Chrome" and go to the url "chrome://extensions/".
+3. Click "Load unpacked" and select the "pulp+ folder you unpacked.
+4. That's all!
+You know it's installed correctly when you have a "Pulp+ settings" button in the bottom left corner.

 ## Features
 - `biggerSearchResults`
   Increases the width of the incredibly small search results.